EffectOrientedProgramming/book/Chapters/04_Initialization.md

 to manually advance the time.
 ```

-To test time based Effects we need to `fork` those Effects so we can adjust the clock.
+To test time-based Effects we need to `fork` those Effects so we can adjust the clock.
 After adjusting the clock, we can then `join` the Effect where in this case the timeout has then been reached causing the Effect to return a `None`.

 Using a simulated Clock means we no longer rely on real-world time.